ORI-Muchim/Korean-Diff-Font/README.md

 ## Datasets

-[안심글꼴](https://gongu.copyright.or.kr/gongu/bbs/B0000018/list.do?menuNo=200195) I trained using the safe-font provided by the Korean Copyright Commission.
+[안심글꼴](https://gongu.copyright.or.kr/gongu/bbs/B0000018/list.do?menuNo=200195) Trained using the safe-font provided by the Korean Copyright Commission.

 Example Directory: